MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-get-started-teams.md

 ## Conclusion

-You’ve now created a bot, created your own topic, tested it out, published it to a demo website, and learned how to analyze your bot’s performance.
+You've now created a bot, created your own topic, tested it out, published it to a demo website, and learned how to analyze your bot's performance.
 Congratulations!
 Your bot has many capabilities beyond this, so please try it out and play with the advanced features.

 For questions not covered in the product documentation or for feature ideas, please [visit our community](https://aka.ms/PowerVirtualAgentsForum) and post questions.